-Over the long bridge there are miles of bridle ways through the heaths and woodlands for walking and cycling.
+Cloud's Hill is now run by the National Trust and is about 2 mile walk , crossing the long bridge.
+Here there are miles of bridleways through the heaths and woodlands for walking and cycling.

 The Jurassic coast stretches the length of Dorset, from pretty Lyme Regis, famous for fossil hunting in the west, all the way to the Isle of Purbeck in the east.

 There are long sandy beaches, cliff top walks, stone quarries, busy harbours and pretty coves.